Facebook Live streaming of shooting spotlights ethical, legal policies

 NEW YORK/WASHINGTON A live, 10-minute video of the aftermath of a police officer shooting a black man in Minnesota was the latest example of the riveting power of video streaming and the complex ethical and policy issues it raises for Facebook Live and similar features.

-The graphic video taken by the victim's girlfriend and broadcast on her Facebook page shows Philando Castile covered in blood in the driver's seat of a car as the officer points a gun into the vehicle.
+The graphic video taken by the victim's girlfriend, Diamond Reynolds, and broadcast on her Facebook (FB.O) page shows Philando Castile covered in blood in the driver's seat of a car as the officer points a gun into the vehicle.

-By Thursday morning, the footage had more than four million views and together with another police shooting in Baton Rouge, Louisiana, topped the items on Facebook's "Newswire", which promotes stories of broad interest.
+By Thursday evening, the footage had more than 4.4 million views and together with another police shooting in Baton Rouge, Louisiana, topped the items on Facebook's "Newswire", which promotes stories of broad interest.

+"While I hope we never have to see another video like Diamond's, it reminds us why coming together to build a more open and connected world is so important -- and how far we still have to go," said Facebook CEO Mark Zuckerberg on his account.

 Facebook this year has made its Live feature, which allows anyone to broadcast a video directly from their smartphone, a central component of its growth strategy.
-Rivals Twitter and Alphabet's YouTube are also pushing live video as a new frontier in Internet content.
+Rivals Twitter (TWTR.N) and Alphabet's (GOOGL.O) YouTube are also pushing live video as a new frontier in internet content.

 That easy accessibility and openness are fostering a new type of intimate, personal broadcasting that proponents said can be extraordinarily powerful, as evidenced by the demonstrations that began shortly after the Minneapolis video.